FAQ: Coachella Festival Drug Arrest

 No. However, it will show up on background checks.

-If you fail to appear on your case - either in person or with an attorney - a warrant will be issued for your arrest.
+If you fail to appear on your case or have an attorney appear for you, a warrant will be issued for your arrest.
 However, you will not be extradited to the U.S. to face charges.
 But you should be aware that a warrant for a drug crime might prohibit entry into the U.S. in the future.
 In short, if you live in another country and have zero interest in EVER returning to the U.S. again, it is unlikely you will face any consequences in your home country if you fail to appear.

 You will not need to appear if you have retained an attorney to represent you in your case.
 Your attorney will be able to get the police report and set another court hearing.
 Your attorney can e-mail you the police report for review.